gradle/gradle/design-docs/model-rules-targets.md

 An example, in a `RuleSource` applied to each `BinarySpec`:

     @Rules
-    void defineTaskRules(TaskRulesSource rule, BinarySpec binary) {
+    void defineTaskRules(TaskRuleSource rule, BinarySpec binary) {
         // configures the rule
         rule.tasks = binary.tasks
         rule.sources = binary.inputs
     }

-    // Can be reused for any thing built from sources abstract static class TaskRulesSource extends RulesSource {
+    // Can be reused for any thing built from sources abstract static class TaskRuleSource extends RuleSource {
-        @Subject // When present, defines the subject of all the rules on this `RulesSource` abstract ModelMap<Task> getTasks()
+        @Subject // When present, defines the subject of all the rules on this `RuleSource` abstract ModelMap<Task> getTasks()
         abstract void setTasks(ModelMap<Task> tasks)

-        @Input // Each such property defines an implicit input of all the rules on this `RulesSource` abstract Set<LanguageSourceSet> getSources()
+        @Input // Each such property defines an implicit input of all the rules on this `RuleSource` abstract Set<LanguageSourceSet> getSources()
         abstract void setSources(Set<LanguageSourceSet> sources)